jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_exceptions.rst

 review
 *************************************************************************************

-* I can use the :ref:`try statement<how to use try...except...else>` to make sure a program can make a decision when it runs into an :ref:`Exception<errors>`.
+* I can use the :ref:`try statement<how to use try...except...>` to make sure a program can make a decision when it runs into an :ref:`Exception<errors>`.
-* I can use the :ref:`try statement<how to use try...except...else>` in a test to confirm that a program :ref:`raises an Exception<how to raise an Exception>` when certain conditions are met.
+* I can use the :ref:`try statement<how to use try...except...>` in a test to confirm that a program :ref:`raises an Exception<how to raise an Exception>` when certain conditions are met.
 * I can use the :ref:`raise statement<how to raise an Exception>` to make an :ref:`Exception<errors>` happen to stop a program from running past a certain point.

 My tests still have problems: